cose-wg/HPKE/draft-ietf-cose-hpke.md

 ~~~
 {: #hpke-example-one title="COSE_Encrypt0 Example for HPKE"}

-## Two Layer {#two-layer-example}
+## Multiple Recipients / Two Layer {#two-layer-example}

+In this example we assume that a sender wants to transmit a
+payload to two recipients using the two-layer structure.
+Note that it is possible to send two single-layer payloads,
+although it will be less efficient.

 An example of the COSE_Encrypt structure using the HPKE scheme is
 shown in {{hpke-example-two}}.
 Line breaks and comments have been inserted
 for better readability.

-It uses the following algorithm
+It uses the following algorithm combination:
-combination:

 - At layer 0 AES-128-GCM is used for encryption of the detached plaintext
   "This is the content.".
-- At the recipient structure at layer 1, the key encapsulation mechanism
+- At the recipient structure at layer 1, DHKEM(P-256, HKDF-SHA256)
-  DHKEM(P-256, HKDF-SHA256) with AES-128-GCM (as the AEAD) and HKDF-SHA256
+  (as the KEM), with AES-128-GCM (as the AEAD) and HKDF-SHA256
-  as the KDF is used.
+  (as the KDF) is used.

 The algorithm selection is based on the registry of the values offered
 by the alg parameters (see {{IANA}}).